Nursing People with Addictions

 Assessment of a person who has dependent behaviour requires skill and focus.
 While assessment tools are valuable, the conversation about substance use is also important.
 Here you will review some of the key aspects of assessment including:

 - What tools and observations are key to an effective assessment of a client?

 - If accompanied by family or friends, how involved should they be in the assessment?

 - How can you assess how intoxicated or confused the person, and how reliable are answers to questions about substance use?

 - How effective are diagnostic tests involving urine, saliva and hair?

 - What are some of the issues encountered with medical assessment and investigations?

 - Estimating patterns of use and assessing risk

 12:00pmCase Scenarios and Holistic Care Plans

-Using case studies related to a person with an addiction, this interactive session will bring together the knowledge learned so far and will demonstrate holistic nursing care planning.
+Using case studies related to a person with dependent behaviour, this interactive session will bring together the knowledge learned so far and will demonstrate holistic nursing care planning.
 Includes: